helenabjalkovska/helenabjalkovska/README.md

 ### Hi there 👋

+🔭 I’m currently working on: fun new projects to better my knownladge in the art of programming.

+🌱 I’m currently learning: .NET/C#, plus many more new things each day.

+📫 How to reach me: helena.bjalkovska@gmail.com | +371 26145257
 <!--
 **helenabjalkovska/helenabjalkovska** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.